adrianamendez/platzyBreakingBad/README.md

 - Room
 - Retrofit

-Complexity in order to demonstrate knowledge on architecture, decoupling and scalability capabilities
+Complexity in order to demonstrate knowledge over architecture, decoupling and scalability capabilities

 Aplication features:

 - No internet notificationLiveData
-- Database Room to saving favourites by ID
+- Database Room read, create and delete favourites by ID Character
 - Pagination
 - Unit Test demonstration by layer